akegan/ronbot/README.md

 ```
 @ronbot sfgov-content-sandbox - (re)create content sandbox on pantheon based on production
+@ronbot acronym abc - if found, unfurls the acronym abc
 @ronbot quote - be prepared to receive wisdom
 @ronbot help - this menu
 ```